jaszczurtd/lights-timer/README.md

 - Written in **C** and runs as a `systemd` service.
 - Periodically:
   - Broadcasts UDP discovery
-  - Receives responses from Pico W
+  - Receives UDP responses from Pico W
-  - Verifies availability via TCP
+  - Verifies the availability of Pico W devices (TCP connection in order to keep only active devices on the list)
   - Publishes device list to `AQUA_DEVICES_UPDATE`

 ---